PeerlessScarred/PeerlessScarred/README.md

 ## Hi there 👋
+my name is Sam but I go by Peerless online.
+I am currently a student majoring in cybersecurity.
+On the side, I like to dabble in bash files to try and learn all I can.
 <!--
 **PeerlessScarred/PeerlessScarred** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.